Custom Search

 How to Coach and Teach The Basketball Stack Offense

 This type of offense is an oldie, but still works in this era of the 3-pointer.
-I have no idea who first used it first, but Bob Cousy got a lot of miles out of it while guiding Boston College to many successful seasons.
+I have no idea who used it first, but Bob Cousy got a lot of miles out of it while guiding Boston College to many successful seasons.

 The "Stack" has many advantages.
 Most of all it reduces errors because your best ball handler, depicted as #1 in all the diagrams, handles the ball most of the time.
 He pushes the ball down-court.
 Once the ball is in the offensive set position, the only person who is required to dribble the ball is #1, whose dribbling movement keys the offense.
 His observations of the defenders dictates which play to use in a given situation.